 Sameer ud Dowla Khan

 Research: Sameer's research interests span the phonetics and phonology of understudied languages and dialects.
-Some of his current projects investigate the measurement of (dis)similarity in Bengali echo reduplication, the acoustic and electroglottographic properties of contrastive voice quality in English, Mesoamerican languages, and South Asian languages, the pharyngealization and voicing patterns of Upper Saxon, and the intonation and speech rhythm of infant-directed speech.
-He has also been developing a phonological model of Bengali intonation, first proposed in his 2008 dissertation.
+Some of his current projects investigate the measurement of (dis)similarity in Bengali echo reduplication, the acoustic and electroglottographic properties of contrastive voice quality in English, and the intonation and speech rhythm of infant-directed speech.
+He has also been developing a typological model of South Asian intonational phonology within the Autosegmental-Metrical framework.

 Teaching: Matt teaches courses in a variety of subjects relating to formal analysis.
 His focus is on introductory and advanced syntax from a generative perspective, as well as grammatical description, cross-linguistic variation, and language universals.
 In addition, he regularly offers courses in morphology (and its interface with phonology and syntax), semantics (and its interface with syntax), and field methods.
 Matt has also taught courses in phonology, historical linguistics, and the structure of Austronesian languages.

 Research: Matt's research focuses on the morpho-syntax of Malagasy (Merina dialect), an Austronesian language spoken on the island of Madagascar.
 Topics which he has investigated include word order variation; topic, focus, and the structure of the left periphery; argument structure and its relationship to verbal aspect and verb morphology; double object and applicative constructions; tense and aspect; and constraints on A-bar extraction.